cucumber/docs/content/gherkin/step-organization.md

     Given I get the contact details
 ```

 If all of these steps just open the respective webpages, you might be writing *redundant steps*.
-While the underlying code for these steps could be different, their **behaviour** is essentially the same, ie. *to open the Home, About or Contact page*.
+While the underlying code for these steps could be different, their **behaviour** is essentially the same, i.e. *to open the Home, About or Contact page*.

 As such, you can use abstract helper methods to reduce them into a single step:

     Given I go to the {} page

-with the step definition :
+And the following the step definition:

 ```java
 @Given("I want to open the {string} page")